iPalashAcharya/Aerolens-Backend/readme.md

 "metadata": {}
 }

-# Interview API Documentation
+# Interview Management API

-## Overview
+This API provides endpoints to manage interviews in an HRMS system, including scheduling, updating, finalizing, and reporting on interviews.

-The Interview API manages candidate interview scheduling, tracking, and finalization.
-It supports multiple interview rounds per candidate with automatic round numbering and comprehensive audit logging.
+---

 ## Base URL